Feature article: Taxes

 Get more of your refund throughout the year

-Andrew Zumwalt, M.S., associate state specialist, Personal Financial Planning, College of Human Environmental Sciences, University of Missouri Extension
+Andrew Zumwalt, M.S., Associate State Specialist, Personal Financial Planning, College of Human Environmental Sciences, University of Missouri Extension

 Your employer is taking too much money from your paycheck for the taxes you will owe.
 To start getting some or all of the extra money now, change your withholding.
 Ask your employer for a W-4 form and instructions for changing your allowances so you can get more of your own money before tax time.